SMFG raises full-year net forecast, H1 fall less than feared

-TOKYO Sumitomo Mitsui Financial Group (8316.T) raised its full-year net profit forecast on Monday after first-half profit exceeded its initial estimates, boosted by lower provisions for bad loans and by bond trading gains.
+TOKYO Nov 14 Sumitomo Mitsui Financial Group raised its full-year net profit forecast on Monday after first-half profit exceeded its initial estimates, boosted by lower provisions for bad loans and by bond trading gains.

 With little exposure to Europe's troubled sovereigns, Japan's third-largest lender by assets has largely escaped the brunt of the region's deepening crisis that has hit western rivals.